 Medicare Part D and Psychiatric Prescription Medications

 The Medicare Part D prescription drug plan can be very confusing for some people.
 Below, you'll find links to information about the government prescription program.
-In addition, here's one more link to a Q & A with the National Mental Health Association on Medicare Part D.

 This CMS section is of particular importance to beneficiaries receiving Part D drug benefits.

 - Quick Facts about Medicare's Coverage for Prescription Drugs

 - Part D Special Enrollment Periods: Who is Eligible?